Digital Matter 4G Devices – What You Need to Know

 - Put devices into “Recovery Mode” to get your assets back if stolen

-NB-IoT is really the cellular networks answer to Sigfox and LoRaWAN.
-It uses similar narrow-band radio technology (that is the NB in the name) and is designed to allow networks to easily add it on to their existing 4G LTE networks (at least that was the intention, real world stories seem to indicate that it is not this simple).
+NB-IoT is the cellular network’s answer to Sigfox and LoRaWAN®.
+It uses similar narrow-band radio technology (that is the NB in the name) and is designed to allow networks to easily add it on to their existing 4G LTE networks (at least that was the intention, real-world stories seem to indicate that it is not this simple).

-It offers lower data rates than Cat-M1 and is really designed for simple, low power devices.
+It offers lower data rates than Cat-M1 and is designed for simple, low power devices.

 Some features of NB-IoT are: